How to get CSS selectors / XPath

 There are three ways to launch Chrome DevTools.

-Right-click your mouse on the Chrome browser to display the menu.
+- Right mouse click on the target element to display the menu.

 You can launch Chrome DevTools using the following shortcut keys: